pvsfair/module-federation-next-api-broke/README.md

 On each folder there is a separate project crated with `npx create-next-app@latest` (using page router) and each one with different versions of `@module-federation/nextjs-mf`, with webpack and plugins configured propperly

-This repo is to demostrate the error happening after the version `8.1.4` of the `@module-federation/nextjs-mf` dependency
+This repo is to demostrate the error happening after the version `8.1.4` of the `@module-federation/nextjs-mf` dependency, and also from the version `8.1.7` on, which yields a different error message.

 ## Steps to run this example